yougov/nisteag/docs/overview.rst

 Overview
 ========

-This package was built with the intention of implementing most of the recommendations in NIST Special Publication 800-63-2, titled "Electronic Authentication Guideline".
+This Python package was built with the intention of implementing most of the recommendations in NIST Special Publication 800-63-2, titled "Electronic Authentication Guideline".
 This is the link for the document: http://dx.doi.org/10.6028/NIST.SP.800-63-2 (if the link doesn't work, you can